 The Open Data Directive

-At Stackscale, we always develop our products and services with security, privacy, transparency and efficiency in mind.
-Besides, we are proud to say that we opt for open standards and protocols to develop our Private Cloud solutions.
-Since that enables our customers to keep greater control over their IT environment.
+At Stackscale, data protection and security are a priority as well.
+That is why we always develop our products and services with security, privacy, transparency and efficiency in mind.
+Besides, we are proud to say that we opt for open standards and protocols to develop our Bare Metal and Private Cloud solutions, so that customers can keep greater control over their IT environment.